 Similarly, endoscopes can be passed into the large intestine (colon) through the rectum to examine this area of the intestine.
 This procedure is called a colonoscopy.
 This procedure is not as common in cats as an upper endoscopy.

-Dr. Carter has received extensive training on feline-specific endoscopy and enjoys performing this minimally invasive procedure to obtain a diagnosis in her patients!
+Dr. Carter is trained in performing endoscopy and enjoys performing this minimally invasive procedure to obtain a diagnosis in her patients!